Quebec City Fire Protection Service

 Service de protection contre les incendies de Québec (SPCIQ, Quebec City Fire Protection Service) is responsible for fire prevention and suppression in Quebec City, Quebec, Canada.
-However, the fire department's field of competence is not limited to this; they respond to vehicle accidents, hazardous materials (HAZMAT) calls, electrical hazards, floods, wildfires and many other situations in which citizens are in need of external help.
+The fire department responds to vehicle accidents, hazardous materials (HAZMAT) calls, technical rescue (high-angle and confined space), ice and water rescue, wildfires and many other situations in which citizens are in need of external help.

 History

 Professional fire fighting in Quebec began in 1765, but the current force was created by amalgamation of several area fire services in 2002: